 With consideration to Covid-19 restrictions, 99% of all indoor/outdoor arts & culture events have been paused.
 Subsequently, the international J’Ouvert & Carnival global traditions are interrupted.

 Although we are taking a break from the street parades this year, this is an opportunity to celebrate our uniqueness and unify online to maintain these vital cultural traditions.
 J’ouvert & Carnival cultural traditions are well understood by residents of the Caribbean, Brazil, USA & UK, etc. However, among cultural outsiders, there are many misconceptions about what appears to be an ordinary masked street parade.

 JFC & SCFF aim to present programming to fill this void, educate and celebrate this heirloom tradition of Resistance and Resilience.
 All events will be inclusive & free of charge to the public.

 Join us in telling our own stories from our own point of view!
 JFC & SCFF want everyone to have access to the celebration from the comfort of their home!

-On January 17, 2021, the JCF & SCFF will partner with City of Asylum for a screening of "Calypso Dreams" followed by a panel discussion with Dr. Geoffrey Dunn, Pro.
+On January 17, 2021, the JCF & SCFF partnered with City of Asylum for a screening of "Calypso Dreams" followed by a panel discussion with Dr. Geoffrey Dunn, Pro.
 Alvin Daniells, David Michael Rudder, and Sandra Bell.